-It’s easy to assume that life on the job gets safer every year for industries such as coal mining, manufacturing and agriculture.
-After all, we assume, stringent safety regulations combined with safety advances ensure that the working world becomes a constantly safer place.
+It’s easy to assume that life on the job gets safer every year for industries such as construction, mining, manufacturing and agriculture.
+After all, we assume, stringent safe workplace regulations combined with safety advances ensure that the working world becomes a constantly safer place.

 But that’s far from the truth.
 Many industries are inherently dangerous.
 The best recent example is coal mining, a notoriously unsafe profession with many safety hazards.

 The industry had become increasingly safe in recent years.
 In fact, 2016 was the safest year ever, with only eight deaths.
 However, in 2017, a year after the safest year ever, coal industry deaths surged and nearly doubled, to 15.
 The deaths are a reminder of just how unsafe the workplace can be.

 In fact, the Bureau of Labor Statistics found that in 2015 alone, there were more than 4,800 deaths and 2.9 million injuries on the job.
 The need for workplace safety and health, including safety training, is imperative.
 There are many ways to improve on that record.
 One of the least publicized is the use of mobile apps to: